rules-proto-grpc/rules_proto_grpc/README.md

 1. Using the `proto_library` graph, an aspect walks through the [`ProtoInfo`](https://docs.bazel.build/versions/master/skylark/lib/ProtoInfo.html) providers on the `deps` attribute to `{lang}_{proto|grpc}_compile`.
-This finds all the directly and transitively required proto files., along with their options.
+This finds all the directly and transitively required proto files, along with their options.

 2. At each node visited by the aspect, `protoc` is invoked with the relevant plugins and options to generate the desired outputs.
+The aspect uses only the generated proto descriptors from the `ProtoInfo` providers.

 3. Once the aspect stage is complete, all generated outputs are optionally gathered into a final output tree.